All Episodes

 It's two days of a three-day rolling average.

-It only the two days it does have are the two intense immediate days following the release of the audio of Trump walking around out there with Billy Bush on the lot at Access Hollywood.
+The two days it does have are the two intense immediate days following the release of the audio of Trump walking around out there with Billy Bush on the lot at Access Hollywood.

 We find out that this particular poll was also conducted by pollsters with direct ties to the Hillary campaign.

-Because everything is so fluid and happening while the program is on the air that it is a challenge to keep up with it.
+In other words, everything I worked on last night and this morning prepping the program, I haven't gotten any of it yet because everything is so fluid and happening while the program is on the air that it is a challenge to keep up with it.

 It's a challenge.

-I mean, I'm I've got four minutes here, three minutes there to basically learn what's going on while I am hosting the program.
+I mean, I've got four minutes here, three minutes there to basically learn what's going on while I am hosting the program.

-And it's it's just intense.
+And it's just intense.

 This is from the UK Daily Mail.